 - Federal Supplemental Educational Opportunity Grant (SEOG).
 The SEOG is a federally funded grant program designed to aid undergraduate students who show financial need and are Pell Grant eligible. - Federal Work-Study Program (FWS).
-Oakland City University offers approximately 60 on-campus student jobs.
-Work assignments are made on a first-come, first-served basis and are based on financial need. - Federal Perkins Loan Program.
-Loans are awarded to undergraduate students who show financial need.
-Repayment of this loan begins nine months after the student ceases half-time enrollment status.
-Interest is 5% simple interest.
-Please note the Perkins Loan can only be awarded to new and current undergraduate students until September 30, 2017. - Federal Direct Subsidized Loan Program.
+Oakland City University offers approximately sixty (60) oncampus student jobs.
+Work assignments are made on a first-come, first-served basis and are based on financial need. - Federal Direct Subsidized Loan Program.
 This loan program allows eligible students to borrow directly from the U.S. Department of Education.
 Students must be enrolled a minimum of half-time and demonstrate financial need.
 Principal and interest payments begin six months after half-time enrollment status ceases.
 The government pays the interest on this loan during school and certain other periods.
 Please contact the Office of Financial Aid regarding application procedures.
 Interest rates for Federal Direct Stafford Subsidized Loans change every year on July 1.
 Current interest rates can be found at studentaid.ed.gov. - Federal Direct Unsubsidized Loan Program.
 Terms and conditions for the Direct Unsubsidized Loan mirror those of the Direct Subsidized Loan.
 Loan limits, deferments, and interest rates are the same as for the subsidized loan; however, non-in- school interest subsidies are provided by the government.
 Students are responsible for interest accrued during in-school and deferment periods.
 The Direct Loan Servicing Center sends quarterly statements showing the amount of interest the student is responsible for, with an option to pay it.
 If the interest is unpaid, it will be capitalized the day after the student's six-month grace period ends.
 The interest rates for Federal Direct Stafford Subsidized Loans change July 1 annually.
 Current interest rates can be found at studentaid.ed.gov. - Federal Direct Parent Plus Loans.
 Additional loan funds may be available through the Federal Direct Parent PLUS Loan Program.
 Direct PLUS loans are for educational purposes only.
 Borrowers must not have adverse credit history.
 Parents of dependent, undergraduate students may borrow funds through the Parent PLUS program.
 "Parent" is defined as either biological or adoptive parent of an undergraduate, dependent student.
 The parent must be a U.S. citizen or eligible non-citizen, not in default on any federal loan, not owe an overpayment on federal grant and meet other general eligibility requirements.
 Students must be enrolled at least half-time.